Alloway Railway Tunnel

 For those who are maybe a wee bit claustrophobic, don't worry.
 You can always see daylight at both ends of the tunnel and it's wide, high-roofed and airy.

-There's often a guide on hand to explain the works and project and there's a ready supply of information boards and plaques to keep you informed.
+There's often a guide on hand to explain the works and project and there's a ready supply of information boards and plaques to identify what you're seeing.

 Copyright